-Our unique program integrates a wide range of faculty from programs across campus to meet the needs of Computing Ph.D. students in all emphasis areas.
-This allows us to achieve our mission, which is to train the next generation of computing researchers who will develop solutions to complex problems in every sector of society; from traditional science and engineering domains to key areas such as national security, public health, and economic innovation.
+The Computing Ph.D. program provides students with a unique educational environment that brings together faculty from different programs and departments on campus.
+The broad range of expertise within our faculty allows us to achieve our mission, which is to train the next generation of computing researchers.
+Our graduates will develop solutions to complex problems in every sector of society; from traditional science and engineering domains to critical areas such as national security, public health, and economic innovation.

-- The program began in Fall 2016 with five students and three emphasis areas: Computer Science, Computational Math, Science and Engineering, and Cybersecurity.
+- The program began in the Fall of 2016 with five students and three emphasis areas: Computer Science, Computational Math, Science and Engineering, and Cybersecurity.

-- In 2018 we added the Data Science emphasis.
+- In 2018 the Idaho State Board of Education approved the addition of the Data Science emphasis.

 I Chose Boise State Because There is a Diverse Community of Students

 My adviser…is an organized, wise and trusted counselor or teacher who always keeps track of my research progress and motivates me to attend conferences to expand my research.
 She also encourages me to read articles and discuss passages from those papers with me.
 As a mentor, she is someone who is always in a student’s corner.
 I chose Boise State because there is a diverse community of students, free fun events on campus for students, and helpful faculty members.